huishun98/django_blog/README.md

 - DATABASE_HOST
 - ENVIRONMENT_TYPE (production for production, debug for debug)

-6. Change HOSTNAME and ALLOWED_HOSTS in settings.py file from hs-django-blog to the created Heroku application name
+6. Change HOSTNAME and ALLOWED_HOSTS in settings.py file from hs-django-blog to the created Heroku application name.
-7. Deploy on Heroku
+7. Deploy on Heroku.
 8. On Heroku console, make migrations.
 ```
 python mange.py migrate
 ```
-On the same console, create super user (admin)
+On the same console, create super user (admin).
 ```
 python manage.py createsuperuser
 ```